clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

 Ok!
-The results matched on both (and also match my analitical computation).
+The results matched on both (and also match my analytical computation).
 Time for a few more tests to make sure we're not missing something with this happy flow.

 ```python